 The importance of 3D design software is to reduce costs and thus increase competitiveness - both for companies and individuals.
 Competitiveness is vital for companies to maintain market share for their products, and is vital for individuals to maintain secure and successful careers.
-Autocad 3D design is highly important for reducing costs and brings a whole range of other advantages as well....
+Autocad 3D design is highly important for reducing costs and brings a whole range of other advantages discussed above.

-Companies (and individuals) with little experience of 3D CAD software will probably require an appreciation of the method and the benefits before they can evaluate a commitment to it.
+People with little experience of 3D CAD software will probably require an appreciation of the method and the benefits before they can evaluate a commitment to it.
 This process starts by dispelling some common 3D misconceptions, but first, an overview of 3D design is required.

-visualized as a single pictorial object - an ashtray.
+visualized as a single pictorial object.
 Autocad 3D modeling works the same way, with the designer creating a 3D model on

 screen as if it was in his mind.
 Having manipulated and added entities to complete the 3D model, he can orient the model

 to look at it in plan or side or front elevations.